-For healthcare providers, the physical environment of care has a significant impact on patient wellbeing and the ability of care teams to deliver high quality outcomes.
-As the healthcare industry has evolved to focus more on patient-centered care, environment of care rounding has become an increasingly useful tool in improving both patient and staff engagement.
+For healthcare providers, the physical environment of care has a significant impact on patient wellbeing and the ability of care teams to deliver high-quality outcomes.
+As the healthcare industry has evolved to focus more on patient-centered care, an environment of care rounding checklist has become an increasingly useful tool in improving both patient and staff engagement.

 According to the Joint Commission, “protecting patients from harm involves more than safe treatments and procedures.
 We must also consider where patients receive care, and minimize risks associated with the physical environment.”
 (1)

 More than 600 studies have linked the hospital environment to factors such as patient satisfaction, stress, health outcomes and overall health care quality, according to the American Hospital Association.
 (2)

 Many healthcare departments have begun to instill rounding in patient rooms as well as in hallways, waiting rooms, restrooms, and even entrance areas to ensure a safe physical environment.
 These rounds, referred to commonly as Environment of Care (EOC) rounds, play a critical role in ensuring the safety of patients and staff, as well as in optimizing the overall operations of a healthcare facility.
 (1)

 Using checklists in healthcare is one of the most effective tools that care teams can use to ensure consistency and quality while performing Environment of Care rounding.
 Checklists provide a list of items that healthcare teams should ask or observe during rounds.
 (3) Every action item on the rounding checklist should be clearly defined and have a specific person assigned to the task, in order to ensure that it is properly followed.

 An effective Environment of Care rounding Checklist may ask questions such as (4):

 - Does the room need to be rearranged to clear paths (with the patient’s permission)?

 - Are all beds adjusted into a locked position?